ryeenii/dotnii-st/README.md

 </p>
 <h2 align=center> Installation </h2>
 <p align=center>
 	Installing this fork shouldn't be that difficult.
-In fact, I even commited some small things in order to help you out on the process.
+The instructions should be the same procedure.
 	<br>
 	<br>
 	Clone the project using: <code> git clone https://github.com/ryeenii/dotnii-st</code>